Classifying spaces of finite groups of tame representation type: Notation and conventions

 We shall frequently use the fact that $C^*BG$, regarded as a differential graded algebra, is quasi-isomorphic to the differential graded algebra of endomorphisms of a projective resolution of the trivial module, $\End_{\kG}(P_*)$.
 Such a quasi-isomorphism induces an isomorphism in cohomology $H^*BG\cong\Ext^*_{\kG}(\kk,\kk)$.
-The link between the two is given by the Rothenberg--Steenrod construction, as explained for example in~\cite{Rothenberg/Steenrod:1965a}, or Section~4 of~\cite{Benson/Krause:2008a}.
+The link between $C^*BG$ and $\End_\kG(P_*)$ is given by the Rothenberg--Steenrod construction, as explained for example in Rothenberg and Steenrod~\cite{Rothenberg/Steenrod:1965a}, or Section~4 of Benson and Krause~\cite{Benson/Krause:2008a}. \end{notation}